Nish7355462862/firstrepnish/README.md

 <br>
 studying in UIT - RGPV, Bhopal
 <br>
-I'm a fast learner and I'm intrested in android development
+I'm a fast learner and I'm intrested in software and web development.